jjg/WebE/journal.md

 I know that Armbian already stores its logs in a "RAM disk", so at least those won't be writing to disk when we pull the plug, but I'm going to have to poke-around a bit to see what other measures could be taken to allow one of these boards to simply be unplugged and then plugged back in without messing up the O/S.

+After digging a bit it turns out that the solution was obvious: run Linux in RAM like a USB boot drive.
+Turns out this is the default mode of operation for [Alpine Linux on Raspberry Pi](https://wiki.alpinelinux.org/wiki/Raspberry_Pi) so this might just do the trick (assuming you're using a pi).
+In my case I'm using a different SBC at the moment, but I'll give it a try and see what happens.

+If it doesn't work I might just have to wait until I have a Pi to try.